Taos First Steps Program

 On an annual satisfaction survey, one Taos First Steps participant wrote, “My home visitor is so very helpful and provides alternatives to me when I am feeling most overwhelmed.
 She has been especially helpful as our family transitions and adapts to a new baby.”

 Funding for Taos First Steps comes solely through the New Mexico Children, Youth, and Families Department (CYFD).
-In 2017, the program will be celebrating its 10th year of service to the community.
-With the current funding, they are budgeted to serve 170 families each year.
+In 2017, the program celebrated its 10th year of service to the community.
+With the current funding, they are budgeted to serve 150 families each year.

 Taos First Steps provides the following services for participants: